Michal2SAB/Hash-Dehasher/README.md

 # Hash-Dehasher
-A program to find the real string for your hash.
+A simple program to find the real string for your hash.
 MD5, SHA256, any really.
 Works really fast, gets to the "aaaa" combo in about 1 second (on a bad pc, with youtube running in the background).

 # FLAWS